 What Does the Shingles Vaccine Do?

 The shingles vaccine, Zostavax, contains a weakened chickenpox virus (varicella-zoster virus).
-The shingles vaccine helps stimulate your immune system to battle disease caused by the varicella-zoster virus, reducing the risk of getting shingles in people aged 50 and older.
+The shingles vaccine helps stimulate your immune system to battle disease caused by the varicella-zoster virus, reducing the risk of getting shingles in people ages 60 and older.
 In scientific studies, the shingles vaccine reduces the risk of developing shingles by about 50%.

 The shingles vaccine helps prevent shingles in the person receiving the immunization.
-But because shingles is a contagious viral infection, the shingles vaccine also works to stop the spread of the virus just like childhood immunizations for varicella or measles, mumps, and rubella.
+But because the virus that causes shingles is contagious, the shingles vaccine also works to stop the spread of the virus just like childhood immunizations for varicella or measles, mumps, and rubella.

 If a person with shingles passes the virus to someone who has never had chickenpox, the newly infected person will develop chickenpox, not shingles.